m

 Choose the ES9028 module with Unison USB™ for a world-class delta-sigma DAC for $100 more.
 Plus, this unique modular design means Asgard 3 won’t be dumpster-fodder when technology changes—just swap a card!

-By “designed and built in California" this is what we mean: the vast majority of the total production cost of Asgard 3—chassis, boards, transformers, assembly, etc—goes to US companies manufacturing in the US.
-Our chassis are made minutes from our facility.
-Our PCBs are done just over the hill from us, or done in NorCal.
-Our transformers are also made in California.
-You get the picture.
+By “designed and built in the USA" this is what we mean: the vast majority of the total production cost of Asgard 3—chassis, boards, assembly, etc—goes to US companies manufacturing in the US.
+Our chassis and transformers are made in California.
+Our PCBs are made in California or Nevada, and it all comes together in our Corpus Christi facility.

 Asgard 3 is covered by a 5-year limited warranty that covers parts and labor.
-And if you don’t like your Asgard 3, you can send it back for a refund, minus 5% restocking fee, within 15 days of receiving it.
+And if you don’t like your Asgard, you can send it back for a refund, minus 5% restocking fee, within 15 days of receiving it.

 Frequency Response: 20Hz-20Khz, -0.1db, 2Hz-400KHz, -3dB